Salim Mehajer: Suspension of job as deputy mayor

 In September 2015, Mehajer faced accusations of conflict of interest in decisions made by the local council.
 The New South Wales Civil and Administrative Tribunal ordered Mehajer to be suspended for four months for his failure to disclose financial interests.

 Mehajer appeared on Nine News in October 2015 with his wife, and from a lectern gave an interview with a reporter.
 In the interview, he said "I would like to start off by being in state, federal and I'd like to make my way up to the very top spot.
 That would [be] my dream come true" and denied claims that he was part of a group of six councillors who were accused of banding together to push through development applications.
 Reaction to the interview ranged from it being called a "bizarre stage-managed spectacle" by The Huffington Post, to criticism from radio host Ray Hadley in an interview with the Today show's host Karl Stefanovic.
+A month after the interview, Mehajer claimed to have lost interest in politics altogether and now intended to pursue the study of medicine and to qualify as a medical doctor specializing in mental health.

 The suspension of the deputy mayor was overturned on appeal in February 2016, however the entire council had been suspended by this time.

 Suspension of Auburn City Council, and public enquiry

-The NSW Government later suspended the entire Sydney's Auburn City Council in February 2016 and appointed an administrator while a public inquiry examined the allegations of councillors misusing their positions.
+The NSW Government later suspended the entire Auburn City Council in February 2016 and appointed an administrator while a public inquiry examined the allegations of councillors misusing their positions.
 The appointed administrator scrapped two major developments which could benefit Mehajer.

 Auburn City Council was abolished on 12 May 2016 by the NSW Government.
 Parts of Auburn City Council (south of the M4 Western Motorway) and Parramatta City Council (Woodville Ward), and Holroyd City Council merged to form the Cumberland Council as a new local government area.
 The remainder of the Auburn City Council area north of the M4 Western Motorway (including Sydney Olympic Park) was merged into the City of Parramatta Council.

 A later public enquiry, held in November 2016, found no adverse findings against Mehajer or Sydney's Auburn City Council in regard to his development applications.
 The minister believed that this was due to the limited powers of the inquiry and referred the matter to the Independent Commission Against Corruption.